Contemporary Ceramics Inspired by Nature and Architecture.

 process Dryburgh Pottery

-“I love making teapots and domestic ware and the idea of the daily ceremonies that they will perform.
-But my real passion is towards more sculptural pieces such as brutalist or organically formed vases.
-The spatial quality of a vase, how it sits within a space inspires me.”
+“I love making teapots and domestic ware and the idea of the daily ceremonies that they will perform."